vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ---
-title: Microsoft Defender for Endpoint on Linux for ARM devices (preview)
+title: Microsoft Defender for Endpoint on Linux for ARM64-based devices (preview)
 description: Defender for Endpoint on Linux now supports ARM devices.
 Learn how it works and how to deploy it.
 author: denisebmsft
 ms.author: deniseb